Persistent homology for low-complexity models: Overview of Persistent Homology

-The following important result (see, for example, ~\cite[4.G]{hatcher2002algebraic}) relates the topology of the nerve to that of the cover.
+The Nerve Theorem~\cite[4.G]{hatcher2002algebraic} asserts that if $\mathcal{S}$ is a finite collection of open, convex sets in $\R^d$, then the nerve $\mathcal{N}(\mathcal{S})$ is homotopy equivalent to the union $\bigcup_{U\in \mathcal{S}} U$.
 The Nerve Theorem also holds for covers with closed balls in Euclidean space~\cite[Chapter 4.3]{oudot2015persistence}, the setting in which it will be used in our case.